JonathanWilbur/mueller-report/volume1.md

 the transition Team as he pursued a possible position in the incoming administration.
-391 When interviewed by the Office, Foresman denied that the specific "approach " from "senior kremlin officials" noted in his March 31, 2016 email was anything other than Kobyakov's invitation to Roscongress. according to Foresman, the "concrete things" he referenced in the same email were a combination of the invitation itself, Foresman's personal perspectives on the invitation and Russia policy in general, and details of a Ukraine plan supported by a U.S. think tank (EastWest institute).
+391 When interviewed by the Office, Foresman denied that the specific "approach " from "senior kremlin officials" noted in his March 31, 2016 email was anything other than Kobyakov's invitation to Roscongress.
+According to Foresman, the "concrete things" he referenced in the same email were a combination of the invitation itself, Foresman's personal perspectives on the invitation and Russia policy in general, and details of a Ukraine plan supported by a U.S. think tank (EastWest institute).
 Foresman told the Office that Kobyakov had extended similar invitations through him